 Reputation risk and management increasingly relies on both protecting information and being transparent about how you manage data.
 As Generation X, Millennials, and Generation Z grow into their purchasing power, their connectedness to companies and technology use drives greater cybersecurity awareness.

-In April 2019, Salesforce released the third edition of the State of The Connected Customer which surveyed over 8,000 global consumer and business buyers.
+In April 2020, Salesforce released the fourth edition of the State of The Connected Customer which surveyed more than 12,000 global consumers and more than 3,600 business buyers.
 The data presented gives valuable insight into the way buyers incorporate a company’s data protection when making purchasing decisions.